 EtOH is an abbreviation or acronym used to describe ethyl alcohol, the clear liquid used in cleaning products, antiseptics, and alcoholic beverages.
 This terminology is often found in academic or medical publications when referring to alcohol, grain alcohol, or ethyl alcohol in its purest form.
 In addition, while the chemical abbreviation of EtOH is accurate, it has also become a slang term used among those attempting to avoid discussing alcohol openly.
-Learn more about ethanol, ethanol abuse, and how to find help for ethanol addiction in Florida.
+Learn more about ethanol, ethanol abuse, chronic ethanol use disorder, and how to find help for ethanol addiction in Florida.

 What Is Ethanol Abuse?